RenderHeads/lib-VideoTester/README.md

 bit_rate=23204268
 ```

 This is pretty easy to then parse and compare against some known configuration.
 This project provides an API to get these details, as well as compare them against configurations.
-It also commands a CLI tool that implements the API
+It also has a CLI tool that implements the API.

-Configurations are sepcific in json in a ```Configurations``` folder as in the below example:
+Configurations are sepcified in json format in a ```Configurations``` folder.

-Setup configurations in the configurations folder as per your requirements.
-These files need to be valid JSON
+Below is an example configraution file - These files need to be valid JSON
 ```
 {
   "ValidCodecs": [ "hap", "h264" ],